watson-developer-cloud/speech-javascript-sdk/README.md

 * enable eslint
 * break components into standalone npm modules where it makes sense
 * record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, etc.)
-* run integration tests on travis
+* run integration tests on travis (fall back to offline server for pull requests)
 * more tests in general
+* update node-sdk to use current version of this lib's RecognizeStream (and also provide the FormatStream + anything else that might be handy)